-You can associate CIs to change requests through related lists on the Change Request
+You can associate additional CIs or services to change requests through related lists on

 The Affected CIs and Impacted Services/CIs